-Indeed, given the refinement and sophistication of the research/teaching model of upper quartile quasi Russell Group universities they may be more contextually aware of the implications of their actions.
+Indeed, given the potential refinement and sophistication of the research/teaching model of such institutions, they may be more contextually aware of the implications of their actions.
 Indeed, to mitigate the accusation of decoupling theory from practice, there is emergent evidence of engaging in alternative recruitment strategies re: industrial experience.
-For example, in some Russell Group type institutions, recruitment is undertaken of both career academics and industry experienced lecturers (Pracademics).
-The former are recruited to focus on the income stream of research, the latter to attend more to the teaching and student recruitment income stream, and be mindful of NSS results, even if they are in the minority.
-These appointments are made at lecturer and senior lecturer level, and afford the ability to sustain and ultimately enhance the professional credibility and currency of the programmes and courses offer by the institutions.
-There are thus contradictory considerations of research, NSS and employability that may be reconciled by institutions if they are in a position to do so (cf. Brunsson, 2002).
+For example, some Russell Group / 1994 institutions recruit both career academics and industry experienced lecturers (Pracademics).
+The former are recruited to focus on the income stream of research, the latter, even if in the minority, to attend to the teaching and student recruitment income stream, whilst remaining mindful of NSS results.
+These appointments are made at lecturer and senior lecturer level, and afford the ability to sustain and ultimately enhance professional credibility and currency of programmes and courses offered.
+There are thus contradictory considerations of research, NSS and employability that may be reconciled by institutions if they are able to do so (cf. Brunsson, 2002).
 For example, they can free time for researchers by reallocating teaching load.
-Also, almost all UKHE institutions have whole administrative sections dedicated to the PGCert, and encourage staff to apply for Fellowship of the HEA (e.g. University of Bath 2013).
-The majority of Career Academics are required to be both researchers and HEA accredited staff.
-As the system becomes increasingly recursive – heavy reliance on administration, procedure and uniformity, then symbols of excellence (such as PhD and PGCert) become key features in the search for customers.
-Upper quartile Institutions can provide these if they conform to the dual recruitment model, and for them the Career Academic functions relatively well: it enables them to retain their position, and, even if they often do pursue policies to employ Career Academics alone, they have the wherewithal to employ industrial experienced staff as well as employ career academics.
+Also, almost all UKHE institutions have entire administrative sections dedicated to the PGCert, and encourage staff to apply for HEA Fellowship (e.g. University of Bath 2013).
+Most Career Academics are required to be both researchers and HEA accredited.
+As the system becomes increasingly recursive – heavy reliance on administration, procedure and uniformity, then symbols of competence (such as PhD and PGCert) become key features in the search for customers.
+Upper quartile Institutions can provide these if they conform to the dual recruitment model, and for them Career Academics function relatively well: they can retain their position, and, even if they often do pursue policies to employ Career Academics alone, they have the wherewithal to employ industrial experienced staff as well.

 Plate glass universities – new mid to upper quartile institutions

-With the attainment of Royal Charter in 1966 the composition of the 20 institutions have worked hard to grow research capacity, whilst attempting to retain core teaching values.
+These 20 HEIs are mid to upper quartile institutions, they generally fall short of the Russell group and 1994 institutions in prestige and calibre, but deemed higher-ranking than former polytechnic post – 1992s (see below).
+That been said, several are characterised as being Russell group (i.e. Bath & UEA).
+With the attainment of Royal Charter in the 1960s (most in 1966) the composition of these 20 Higher Education Institutions have worked hard to grow research capacity, whilst attempting to retain core teaching values.
 Their ability to develop and mature as institutions has been principally undertaken in an unsaturated university market (1966-1992).
-These institutions have pursued aggressive research intensification strategies after the first RAE in 1986.
-These institutions have done remarkably well regarding research power.
-The composition of staff employed at these institutions is a natural response to government drivers and they arguably now have cultures that resonate with many accepted features of the Russell and former 1994 group, and several characterise themselves as Russell group (i.e. Bath & UEA).
+They pursued aggressive research intensification strategies after the first RAE in 1986, and have done remarkably well regarding research power.
+The composition of staff employed at these institutions is a natural response to government drivers and they arguably now have cultures that resonate with many accepted features of the Russell and former 1994 group.
 It is likely, given this situation, there may well have been a significant change in their staff demographic since the inception of the RAE in 1986.

-Post-92s
+Post-1992s